Test Taking Strategies for Students: How Can My Child Prepare for Exams and Reduce Test Anxiety?

 • Important Detail

-On the top of the page, the student should write the topic of the section; in this case, Civil War.
-The main idea of each sub-section should be written in the column on the left in his or her own words (Causes of the War, Battles, etc), and the important details from each sub-section should be written in the column on the right.
-Note that for the important details students can feel free to use abbreviations, symbols, contractions, or any form of shorthand that they find helpful.
+On the top of the page, the student should write the topic of the section.
+In this case, the topic is Civil War.
+The main idea of each sub-section should be written in the column on the left in the student’s own words (Causes of the War, Battles, etc.), and the important details from each sub-section should be written in the column on the right.
+Note that for the important details, students can feel free to use abbreviations, symbols, contractions, or any form of shorthand that they find helpful.
 Students should use this strategy for each section of text that they are required to learn.
-With this technique, they are able to “chunk” information that was once overwhelming into smaller, easier-to-understand, bits of text.
-Read more at Organizational Tools for Academic Success – EBL Coaching.
+With this technique, which is often used in executive functioning coaching sessions in NYC, they can “chunk” information that was once overwhelming into smaller, easier-to-understand, bits of text.

 Front of Card